 Send all of your hot takes to the Opinions Editor: email@example.com.

 From art, book reviews, fashion, film & TV, food, music, sex & love to theatre to travel – almost anything and everything falls into this category.

-Ask the Arts & Lifestyle Editor to hook you up with a pass to see your favourite band and write up a 400 words review or Q&A, firstname.lastname@example.org.
+Ask the Arts & Lifestyle Editor to hook you up with a pass to see your favourite band and write up a 400-word review or Q&A, firstname.lastname@example.org.

 We’re always looking for sports beat reporters.
-If one of the following sports teams are your speciality – email our Sports Editor at email@example.com to claim a beat for the Gazette.
+If one of the following sports teams are your specialty – email our Sports Editor at email@example.com to claim a beat for the Gazette.